-Complimentary programs that provide students with skills, strategies and information to support their own welfare by building their social and emotional competence include:
+Complimentary programs that provide students with skills, strategies and information to support their own welfare by building their social and emotional competence include but are not limited by:

-- Made in the Image of God (M.I.T.I.O.G.)
+Made in the Image of God (M.I.T.I.O.G.)

 - Keeping Safe / Child Protection Curriculum

+- Smiling Mind

-- Program Achieve
+- Harmony Day

-- 'You Can Do It!'
-Program

 - What's the Buzz' Program

-- Bounce Back
+- Be a Buddy Week

 - Social skills

-- Friendly Kids Friendly Schools

 - Drug Education

-The Student Representative Council (SRC) enables students to have a voice in our school.
-The SRC meets to discuss issues that evolve through class meetings.
-Through the SRC, students are empowered to make decisions or seek appropriate processes to resolve issues that arise.
+Student Voice enables students to have a voice in our school.
+Student Voice Class Representatives meet to discuss issues that evolve through class meetings.
+Through Student Voice, students are empowered to make decisions or seek appropriate processes to resolve issues that arise.